Weather Forecast Now logo

 For many people, rain and distant thunder act like natural white noise, calming the brain and making sleep come faster than usual.
 (Adobe Stock)

 Many people sleep better during thunderstorms.
-Something about the steady rain punctuated by distant rumblings allows them to fall asleep faster than their usual bedtime routine ever could.
-This, it appears, is fairly common.
+Something about the steady rain, punctuated by distant rumblings, allows them to fall asleep faster than their usual bedtime routine ever could.
+This appears to be fairly common.
 But why?
 Is there a scientific explanation?
 The answer may surprise you.

 The Storm Sleep Connection

 To many people, the sounds of a thunderstorm make perfect sleeping weather.
-That rhythmic rain creates a form of natural white noise - a constant audio background that masks intrusive sounds that would otherwise awaken them.
-The brain interprets that steady pattern as a signal that there are no immediate dangers or surprises near and for which to stay on watch.
+That rhythmic rain creates a form of natural white noise: a constant audio background that masks intrusive sounds that would otherwise wake them.
+The brain interprets that steady pattern as a signal that no immediate dangers or surprises are nearby, reducing the need to stay on alert.

 Rhythmic rain creates a steady sound that can mask disruptive noise and make the brain feel safe enough to drift off.
 (Adobe Stock)

-Steady background sound, as stated in a study published in the Journal of Sleep Research, can easily drown out disruptive environmental sounds and improve sleep quality for many individuals.
-Dr. Mathias Basner, a professor of sleep and chronobiology at the University of Pennsylvania, clarifies that "continuous noise, like rain, can mask unpredictable sounds that might otherwise wake you up" (1).
+As noted in research published in the Journal of Sleep Research, steady background sound can effectively mask disruptive environmental noises and improve sleep quality for many individuals.
+Dr. Mathias Basner, a professor of sleep and chronobiology at the University of Pennsylvania, has explained that continuous noise like rain can mask unpredictable sounds that might otherwise pull you out of sleep.

 Tags